 The Corporation and its wholly or majority owned subsidiary companies are controlled through its Managing Board (the Board).
 The Board's main roles are to ensure that the Corporation complies in every respect with the provisions of the Ordinance to create value for its sole shareholder, to provide leadership to the Corporation, to approve the Corporation's strategic objectives and to ensure that the necessary financial and other resources are made available to Management to enable them to meet those objectives.
-The Board, which meets at least four times a year, has a schedule of matters reserved for its approval.
+The Board has a schedule of matters reserved for its approval.
 The specific responsibilities reserved for the Board include but are not limited to:

-- (a) Rules for conduct of the Corporation's business; - (b) Three Year Business Plans, including revenue, expenses and capital budgets for the ensuing year, annual manpower plan and pay review; - (c) Annual budget; - (d) Annual report and audited financial statements; - (e) Recommendations with respect to dividend payments; - (f) Major business strategies; and - (g) Award of major contracts and significant variations to those contracts.
+- (a) rules for conduct of the Corporation's business; - (b) Three Year Business Plans, including revenue, expenses and capital budgets for the ensuing year, annual manpower plan and pay review;

+- (c) annual budget; - (d) annual report and audited financial statements; - recommendations with respect to dividend payments; - (f) major business strategies; and - (g) award of major contracts and significant variations to those contracts.